jacobslusser/ScintillaNET/README.md

 Scintilla.NET can also be used with WPF using the <a href="https://msdn.microsoft.com/en-us/library/system.windows.forms.integration.windowsformshost(v=vs.110).aspx">WindowsFormsHost</a>.

+## Utility assemblies
+* [ScintillaLexers](https://github.com/VPKSoft/ScintillaLexers) - A class library containing lexer definitions for the Scintilla.NET
+* [ScintillaDiff](https://github.com/VPKSoft/ScintillaDiff) - A class library for comparing two text files with the Scintilla.NET control
+* [VPKSoft.ScintillaSpellCheck](https://github.com/VPKSoft/VPKSoft.ScintillaSpellCheck) - A spell checking library for the Scintilla.NET
+* [ScintillaNetPrinting](https://github.com/VPKSoft/ScintillaNetPrinting) - Add print functionallity to Scintilla.NET
+* [ScintillaTabbedTextControl](https://github.com/VPKSoft/ScintillaTabbedTextControl) - A tabbed control for Scintilla.NET to display multiple documents

 ### Project Status
+This project is continuing from the abandoned [ScintllaNET](https://github.com/jacobslusser/ScintillaNET) by Jacob Slusser.

 Scintilla.NET is in active development.
-If you find any issues or just have a question feel free to use the [Issues](https://github.com/VPKSoft/ScintillaNET/issues) feature at our GitHub page.
+If you find any issues or just have a question feel free to use the [Issues](https://github.com/VPKSoft/ScintillaNET/issues) feature at our GitHub page. **NOTE:** I don't read the issues posted to the main fork - so if your issue is about this project, post it here.

 Compiled versions which are production ready can be downloaded from [NuGet](https://www.nuget.org/packages/Scintilla.NET/) or the [Releases](https://github.com/VPKSoft/ScintillaNET/releases) page.